British Journal for the Philosophy of Science: Overview

 The leading international journal in the field, BJPS publishes outstanding new work on a variety of traditional and 'cutting edge' topics, from issues of explanation and realism to the applicability of mathematics, from the metaphysics of science to the nature of models and simulations, as well as foundational issues in the physical, life, and social sciences.
 Recent topics covered in the journal include the epistemology of measurement, mathematical non-causal explanations, signalling games, the nature of biochemical kinds, and approaches to human cognitive development, among many others.
 The journal seeks to advance the field by publishing innovative and thought-provoking papers, discussion notes and book reviews that open up new directions or shed new light on well-known issues.

 The British Journal for the Philosophy of Science operates a triple-anonymized peer review process and receives over 600 submissions a year.
 It is fully compliant with the RCUK open access policy, and is a member of the Committee on Publication Ethics (COPE).

 In 2016, book reviews were moved to online-only publication in the BJPS Review of Books.

+In 2021, the journal launched BJPS Short Reads, essays and a podcast featuring introductions to their published articles.

 The journal also runs a blog, Auxiliary Hypotheses.

-Editorial board

-Past editors include J. O. Wisdom, Alexander Bird, Peter Clark, Mary Hesse, James Ladyman, Imre Lakatos, and David Papineau.